nathandao/foundation-grunt-js/README.md

 npm install && bower install
 ```

+Include on your required libraries in jsFoundation and jsLibs in Gruntfile.js

 While you're working on your project, run:

-`grunt`
+`npm install`
+`grunt build`
+`grunt watch`

 And you're set!